peteretelej/kvstore/README.md

 ## Launch kvstore server

-Create a json file called creds.json containing a list of accepted credentials/keys that clients will use when getting or setting values.
+Create a json file (_creds.json_) containing a list of accepted credentials/keys that clients will use when getting or setting values.

 ```sh
 # create credentials file